-This short walk around Malham Tarn beneath the looming cliffs of Great Close Scar offers ramblers a chance to expereince a variety of habitats, from craggy limesteone bluffs, to think forest, peatland and a wildlife-rich upland lake.
-Route and map.
+This short walk around Malham Tarn beneath the looming cliffs of Great Close Scar offers ramblers a chance to expereince a variety of habitats, from craggy limestone bluffs, to thick forest, peatland and a wildlife-rich upland lake.

 Keld to Tan Hill Inn, North Yorkshire

 East Gill Force near Keld in the Yorkshire Dales ©Getty

 Midway through this Yorkshire Dales walk, stop off at the Tan Hill Inn – the highest pub in Britain – before returning across the moors past Roman cairns and craggy tors.

 Grassington, North Yorkshire

 After a paddle in the river, grab a coffee in the village of Grassington, Yorkshire Dales ©Getty